pytorch/pytorch/docs/source/notes/autograd.rst

 Setting ``requires_grad``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-:attr:`requires_grad` is a flag that allows for fine-grained exclusion of subgraphs from gradient computation.
+:attr:`requires_grad` is a flag, defaulting to false *unless wrapped in a ``nn.Parameter``*, that allows for fine-grained exclusion of subgraphs from gradient computation.
 It takes effect in both the forward and backward passes:

 During the forward pass, an operation is only recorded in the backward graph if at least one of its input tensors require grad.